winkersbrian/dataminder/docs/index.md

   - title: Manage Data Locally
     details: Manage data in IndexedDB and OPFS, then sync securely to a local API server.
   - title: No Cloud Lockin
-    details: Sync data with ANY cloud provider, and wasily change that provider at any time.
+    details: Sync data with ANY cloud provider, and easily change that provider at any time.
   - title: Local and Remote Alarms
     details: Push alarms to mobile devices and remote services.
 ---